Agneya48/StudentCoursesApi/Readme.md

 - `StudentProfiles`
 - `CourseRecords`

-`CourseRecords` uses `StudentProfileId` as a foreign key to relate to 'StudentProfiles' in a one-to-many relationship.
+`CourseRecords` uses `StudentProfileId` as a foreign key to relate in a one-to-many relationship.
 A student may have multiple course records, but each course record is associated with only one student profile.

+Be advised that deleting a student profile will also delete all associated course records due to the configured cascade delete behavior in the EF Core model.

 ---